vasica38/chatBot/README.md

 # chatBot
-A simple chat bot using aiml
-# boost library is required
+A simple chat bot using aiml. boost library is required.
-# To continue...